pytorch/tutorials/README.md

 ## Building locally

 The tutorial build is very large and requires a GPU.
-If your machine does not have a GPU device, you can preview your HTML build without actually downloading the data and running the tutorial code:
+If your machine does not have a GPU device, you can preview your HTML build without downloading the data and running the tutorial code:

 1. Install required dependencies by running: `pip install -r requirements.txt`.